Walker Kessler NBA Preview vs. the Pelicans

 Walker Kessler Insights vs. the Pelicans

-- This season, he's put up 3.7% of the Jazz's attempted field goals, as he's averaging 6.4 per contest.
+- Kessler is responsible for attempting 4.2% of his team's field goal attempts this season with 6.8 per game.

-- Kessler's opponents, the Pelicans, have one of the fastest offensive tempos, ranking sixth, averaging 102.7 possessions per game, while his Jazz average 103.8 per game, which ranks 16th among NBA teams.
+- Kessler's opponents, the Pelicans, have one of the NBA's fastest tempos, ranking seventh with 102.6 possessions per game, while his Jazz rank 16th in possessions per game with 103.8.

-- The Pelicans give up 45.5 rebounds per contest, ranking 24th in the NBA.
+- The Pelicans are the 25th-ranked squad in the NBA, allowing 45.9 rebounds per game.

-- The Pelicans give up 27.1 assists per game, 22nd-ranked in the league.
+- The Pelicans concede 26.9 assists per contest, 21st-ranked in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!